Coiot/cbr-main/src/albums/s3/episode30.md

     - scene_number: 94
       scene_title: "You could Make a Religion Out of This"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene94.jpg
       narration: "<p>We end this episode with a look at the religion slide.
-Frankly, the only thing notable here is how little it has changed since the last we saw of it, in part 27 if you feel like checking.
+Frankly, the only thing notable here is how little it has changed since the last we saw of it, in Episode 27 if you feel like checking.
 No religion has gained or lost more than one city since then.
-All things in perfect balance; Pretty Nose would be pleased.</p><p></p><p>And with that, this part of the Civ Battle Royale comes to an end.
+All things in perfect balance; Pretty Nose would be pleased.</p><p></p><p>And with that, this episode of the Civ Battle Royale comes to an end.
 This has been Homusubi, and it has been a pleasure as always.
 I may have got here late, but I am certainly looking forward to seeing what happens next.
 Until next time, stay perfectly weird everyone, ‘tis far better than being normal.</p>"
 ---